 The department hopes to incorporate a diverse set of judges, attorneys, and other court personnel in preparations for Round 4 of the CFSR.
 In addition, resources such as the Judicial, Court, and Attorney Measures of Performance (JCAMP) will be explored for usefulness in measurement regarding court process, professional practice, and family experience measures.
-Data presented in Figure 14 around permanency goals for children reflects the most recent data available.
-The case review scores for Item 5 have fluctuated between 70 and 85% during 2022.
 CIP staff, in collaboration with the department have developed and adopted a statewide communication plan addressing permanency issues.
-A review of the scores per case review question suggests that the scores on individual questions have plateaued far below a desirable threshold for those questions most relevant for Item 23; appropriate filing of TPR.